suhasmeti/prod-support-docs/docs/ini/ini-data-model.rst

 .. note:: Note that some events are instantaneous – where there is no duration to the event.
 Other events are continuous, with a specific start and end.

-The following events indicate that your device is disconnected from Wi-Fi, and will help you to understand what caused the disconnection.
+The following events indicate that your device is disconnected from the internet, and will help you to understand what caused the disconnection.

 * **Wi-Fi Not Associated:** A continuous event indicating that the device is not connected to the Wi-Fi network.